How Too Much Sugar Can Affect Your Child’s Behavior During a Photo Shoot

 CLOTHING

 If you’re planning to buy new clothing for your kids for the photo shoot, it’s really important to ensure they feel comfortable in what they’re wearing.
-Sometimes, shy kids can get a bit agitated if they see their new outfits for the first time in a completely new environment.
+Sometimes, especially shy kids can get a bit agitated if they see their new outfits for the first time in a completely new environment.
 To avoid any discomfort, it’s good to let them see and try on before the big day.

 REWARDS